nateewall/USBreweriesAnalysis/README.md

 tail(mergedData, 6)

 ```
--Once the code above is executed we observe the output above and see that the data appears to have successfully been merged.
+-Once the code above is executed we observe the output and see that the data appears to have successfully been merged.

 -However, we see that there are lots of NA's in the IBU column so we will perform a count of all NA's in our data.